Balotelli threatens to leave soccer field amid racist chants

 Brescia teammates and Verona players went over to embrace Balotelli and persuaded him to stay as the referee ordered a warning to be read out over the stadium's public address system.

+Brescia coach Eugenio Corini also said he didn't hear the offensive chants but added, "If the referee decided to suspend the match and ask for that announcement to be made something must have happened.

+"Honestly, I was far away and I didn't hear anything," Corini said.

-The match was suspended for several minutes with Verona leading 1-0 at the time before it resumed.
+The match at the Bentegodi stadium was suspended for several minutes with Verona leading 1-0 at the time before it resumed.

 It was the second time this weekend that a Serie A game was suspended for offensive chants, after Roma supporters aimed anti-territorial chants at Napoli on Saturday.

-Balotelli, who is black, was born in Italy to Ghanaian immigrants.
-He has represented Italy's national team.
+Balotelli, who is black, was born in Italy to Ghanaian immigrants and has represented Italy's national team.
 He recently returned to Serie A after several seasons in France.

+The 29-year-old Balotelli also experienced racism at the beginning of his career in Italy, when he rose to prominence with Inter Milan.

-Verona went 2-0 ahead before Balotelli scored for Brescia as the game ended 2-1.
+Verona went ahead 2-0 before Balotelli scored for Brescia and the game ended 2-1.

+Balotelli also hit the post in the first half of one of his best performances since joining Brescia — his hometown club — in August.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports